-NIJ will require award recipients will be required to submit performance measure data in quarterly financial reports, semi-annual performance reports, and the Final Research Report.
-NIJ will provide further guidance on the post-award submission process will be provided, if selected for award.
+NIJ will require award recipients to submit performance measure data in quarterly financial reports, semiannual performance reports, and the Final Research Report.
+NIJ will provide further guidance on the postaward submission process, if selected for award.

 Goals, Objectives, Deliverables, and Timeline